JJ/hoborg/text/text.md

 "So you're all brothers and fathers, right?
 What if we call the Guard and have all that checked out and we see who's right or wrong here?"
-Asked Guy, making enphasis on the Guard.
+Asked Guy, making emphasis on the Guard.
 More people had arrived, but the circus act was in full swing, so not many of them were available.
 In fact, I think I could see a flicker of Rufus somewhere to my left.